mendixlabs/app-services-components/apps/native-widgets/lottie-native/README.md

         <tr>
             <td>Control Type</td>
             <td><b>Uncontrolled (Sequential):</b> You define the frames to play, the animation will sequentially follow the animation path you define. <br/> <br/>
-            <b>Controlled:</b> You define the frames to play, the animation will sequentially follow the animation path you define
+            <b>Controlled:</b> You control the Frames by changing parameters on the fly
             </td>
         </tr>
 </table>